 Raw feeding may seem like a challenge, yet there are stress free, ready made options for busy professionals such as you and I. Raw meats we utilize contain taurine..which is important for heart health and calcium from ground bone.

 If you are planning on feeding a dry food, our preference is food that has had few or no recalls and has pro and prebiotics in the list of ingredients, as well as in the guaranteed analysis.
 While the 'Ingredient List' provides the contents of a recipe, 'Guaranteed Analysis' provides a guarantee that the ingredient listed is actually present in the food, at the time the bag is opened for serving.
 This is why we would like to discuss nutrition with you and provide you the best possible options for your companion.
+Try Pet Barn in Annapolis.
+Not only is the selection of the highest quality, but staff is very knowledgeable and can really guide you in the best product for your feline.

 Size matters!
 The smaller the kibble and the lower the carb content, the less plaque will form on the teeth.
 Cats were not designed to chew or grind kibble, contrary to popular belief.
 Cats tear and gulp their food.

 Canned foods tend to have preservatives.
 There are additives such as carrageenan which, while derived from plant material, has been shown to cause intestinal inflammation.
 BPA's have been linked to carcinogenesis.
+There are companies that do not utilize these items in the manufacturing process.
+Look and ask before purchasing.

 While food companies claim that they are grain free, the food may not be low in carbohydrate content.
 Peas, carrots, corn, potato, sweet potato and tapioca flour all increase the content of carbohydrate in the food which can lead to obesity, diabetes and subsequent organ failure.
 As with diabetic humans, cats also suffer from diabetes and kidney failure.
-As foods can be reformulated from time to time, we encourage for you to research and inquire as to the content of the food and avoid corn, wheat, soy (plant protein) and gluten based diets as they will cause loose stools in cats.
+As foods can be reformulated from time to time, we encourage for you to stay vigilant and research and inquire as to the content of the food and avoid corn, wheat, soy (plant protein) and gluten based diets as they will cause loose stools in cats.
 For a list of corn based or higher carb diets we have found unacceptable for use, please feel free to contact us.
 For further research, please feel free to read an article on Feline Diabetes by Lisa A Pierson, DVM.
 She provides further education with respect to Prescription/Therapeutic diets.

 To compare foods prescribed for diabetic felines: https://www.youngagainpetfood.com/assets/diabetic-cat-food-comparison-chart.pdf